aws-samples/aws-saas-factory-eks-reference-architecture/GUIDE.md

 As requests flow from the tenant into each of our microservice, the system must be able to identify the tenant that is associated with each request and route that request to the appropriate tenant namespace.
 There are multiple ways to address this routing requirement.
 For the EKS SaaS solution, we relied on the open-source NGINX Ingress controller to route traffic to each namespace.

 To make this work, the system must create a new ingress resource for each that is deployed for each of our tenants.
-These ingress controllers are created during the tenant onboarding experience, enabling the NGINIX ingress controller to send traffic to the appropriate, tenant-specific destination.
+These ingress controllers are created during the tenant onboarding experience, enabling the NGINX ingress controller to send traffic to the appropriate, tenant-specific destination.

 The diagram in Figure 5 provides a view of the key elements of this experience.
 Here we have two tenants accessing the microservices of our application.
 The qualify each request with an identifier (/tenant1, for example) that is passed through to the ingress controller.
 The controller uses this context to route the data to the appropriate tenant microservice.